Gillian Rose: Early life and education

 Gillian Rose was born in London into a secular Jewish family.
 Shortly after her parents divorced, when Rose was still quite young, her mother married another man, her stepfather, with whom Rose became close as she drifted from her biological father.
 These aspects of her family life figured in her late memoir Love's Work (1995).
 Also in her memoir, she writes that her "passion for philosophy" was bred at age 17 when she read Pascal's Pensées and Plato's Republic.

 Rose attended Ealing Grammar School and went on to St Hilda's College, Oxford, where she read PPE.
 Taught philosophy by Jean Austin, widow of the philosopher J. L. Austin, she later described herself as bristling under the constraints of Oxford-style philosophy.
 She never forgot Austin remarking in class, "Remember, girls, all the philosophers you will read are much more intelligent than you are."
 In a late interview, Rose commented of philosophers trained at Oxford, "It teaches them to be clever, destructive, supercilious and ignorant.
 It doesn't teach you what's important.
 It doesn't feed the soul."
 Sociologist Jean Floud helped keep Rose's passion for philosophy alive in her final year at Oxford.
-She graduated with upper second-class honours.
+Rose graduated with upper second-class honours.
 Before beginning her Doctor of Philosophy at St. Antony's College, Oxford, she studied at Columbia University as a Ford Foundation Fellow and at the Free University, Berlin.
 While in Germany, she was introduced to Hegel by Dieter Henrich.